Mount Adams, Cincinnati

-Source - City of Cincinnati Statistical Database
+Mount Adams is home to multiple local cultural institutions.
+Eden Park is located immediately north of the neighborhood.
+Located within the park is the Krohn Conservatory, Cincinnati Art Museum, and Playhouse in the Park.

 History

 Mount Adams was originally known as Mount Ida.
 The namesake was from Ida Martin, a washerwoman who lived in the hollow of an old sycamore tree located on a steep hill.

 In the early 1800s the steep Mount Adams hillside was largely barren as early settlers had cut down all the trees for timber to construct their homes.

-In 1831, Nicholas Longworth, a wealthy attorney, purchased the mansion that is now the Taft Museum of Art and the large lot of land behind including barren Mount Adams.
-He transformed the hill into a vineyard.
-Longworth would become the first commercially successful winemaker in the United States, and has been called the "Father of the American Wine Industry."
+In 1831, Nicholas Longworth, a wealthy attorney, transformed the hill into a vineyard and purchased the mansion that is now the Taft Museum of Art and the large lot of land behind including barren Mount Adams.
+Longworth would become the first commercially successful winemaker in the United States and has been called the "Father of the American Wine Industry."
 During the 1830s and 1840s Longworth cultivated Catawba grapes, which were used in making his champagne known as Golden Wedding.
 The wine inspired Henry Wadsworth Longfellow to write the poem "Ode to the Catawba Wine."
 Contemporaries reported that Longworth's wine "transcends the Champagne of France."
 The winemaking industry around Cincinnati grew rapidly for several decades until it was virtually destroyed by downy mildew, powdery mildew, and black rot around 1860.
 The American Civil War created a shortage of manpower needed for vineyard labor, and the death of Longworth in 1863 furthered the end of Cincinnati's wine industry.